OmarZarifa/DICE-GAME/README.md

 Read more on [pylint](https://pylint.org/)

+Important notes:
-Notice 1: To check for the PEP 8 Compliance & the pylint compliance at the same time, run:
+* To check for the PEP 8 Compliance & the pylint compliance at the same time, run:
 ```bash
 make lint
 ```
-Notice 2: The runned validators check the sourcecode and exclude the testcode.
+* The runned validators check the sourcecode and exclude the testcode.

-Notice 3: You might need to update the Makefile if you change the name of the source directory currently named `app/`.
+* You might need to update the Makefile if you change the name of the source directory currently named `app/`.